Is HomeVestors right for me? | Pros and cons | How much does HomeVestors pay for houses? | Reviews from real customers | Alternatives

 How does HomeVestors work?

-HomeVestors buys homes in as-is condition, meaning you don't need to repair anything or even clean your home.
+HomeVestors lets you sell your house as is, meaning you don't need to repair anything or even clean it.
 The company will make repairs after purchasing your home, then resell the property for a profit.

 Here's how to sell to HomeVestors: